-Research selected artists, collect visual material and inspirations as a basis for the development of sketches and drawings that explore the design element and principles of art, materials and techniques through to the completion of a final art-works based on drawing, painting, printing, photography and digital productions.
+Research selected artists, collect visual material and inspirations as a basis for the development of artwork concepts that explore the design element and principles of art, materials and techniques through to the completion of a final art-works based on drawing, painting, printmaking, photography, collage and digital productions.
 Undertake research on selected artists and complete a series of short written exercises and an exam.

 A positive attitude towards learning, organizational skills and a passion for art making.
 Skills in basic drawing and painting techniques would be beneficial.
-Researching famous artists, reading and analyzing artworks.
+Researching famous artists, reading and analysing artworks.
+Being able to articulate your thinking in written and visual forms.

-Fine Arts, Visual Communication and Design, Fashion and Design, Visual Merchandising.
+Fine Arts, Visual Communication and Design, Fashion and Design, Visual Merchandising, Illustration.

-POSSIBLE PATHWAY YEAR 11 STUDIO ARTS UNITS 1-2, VISUAL COMMUNICATION AND DESIGN UNITS 1-2 YEAR 12 STUDIO ARTS UNITS 3-4, VISUAL COMMUNICATION AND DESIGN UNITS 3-4
+POSSIBLE PATHWAY YEAR 11 ART MAKING AND EXHIBITING 1-2, VISUAL COMMUNICATION AND DESIGN UNITS 1-2 YEAR 12 ART MAKING AND EXHIBITING UNITS 3-4, VISUAL COMMUNICATION AND DESIGN UNITS 3-4